 I hope this Easter greeting card project inspires you to make some too.

 If you want to know about the true meaning of Easter, I found some wonderful news for you.

-Of course, you can also have some fun with punches and bunnies this Easter.
+Of course, you can also have some fun with punches and bunnies for Easter.
 I made a punch art bunny card using one of the many designs out there on the 'Net for inspiration.
 I got my punches from Stampin' Up! of course

-I made these bunny cards, modifying them as I didn't have the stamp set or all the thinlits she used, by following instructions on the Qbee's quest blog.
+I made these bunny cards, modifying them as I didn't have the stamp set or all the dies she used, by following instructions on the Qbee's quest blog.
 You can often modify a papercraft idea to suit the supplies you have, right?

-If you are looking for something to put little treats in, here's a You're So Sweet bag with an Easter theme:
+If you are looking for something to put little treats in, here's a You're So Sweet bag (retired) with an Easter theme:

-I also love the little Honeycomb Happiness stamp set (NLA) Here I used a different fold to make my greeting card with the little chick, and used my fringing scissors to make the grass:
+I also love the little Honeycomb Happiness stamp set (NLA) Here I used a different fold to make my greeting card with the little chick, and used my fringing scissors (NLA) to make the grass:

 If you liked these projects, you may also like the following: